TRAILS ARE OPEN DAWN TO DUSK

-The reserve is accessed by eight trails.
-Each trail is considered easy to moderate.
-Expect to hike about 1.5 hours on most trails, though you can combine them for longer walks.
+The reserve is accessed by 8 trails.
+Easy to Moderate.
+Expect to walk about 1.5 hours on most trails, though you can combine them for longer walks.

 SOLANA BEACH TRAILHEADS

 San Elijo Lagoon Ecological Reserve is jointly managed by: